kirill-gerasimenko/fsharp-wpf-mvc-series_wiki/INotifyPropertyChanged-Type-Provider.md

 ###Round #3 - "generated types" + custom runtime base class

-"Generated types" version is the one I recommend to use in real world.
-To prove it let's port the whole sample application to it.
+"Generated types" version is the one that can be most useful for practical application development.
+Let's port the whole sample application I used through the series to see usage details.

 Model prototypes defined in separate assembly called "ModelPrototypes":
 ```ocaml